 Shiraz vs Syrah: What’s the difference?

-Let’s start off assumption-free - no bowties, bullshit, or patronising glares.
+Let’s start off assumption-free - no bowties, bulls*!t, or patronising glares.
 The same grape is used to make wines labelled ‘shiraz’ or ‘syrah’, the differences are purely stylistic.
 But whose style - and what?

 For starters, it’s not so much ‘shiraz vs syrah’ as it is ‘shiraz and syrah are both worth exploring’.
 Especially the undefined area where they meet in the middle.

 Syrah originates in France, while Australia adopted the term ‘shiraz’ for the same grape variety.
 Climate differences led to distinctly different styles.
 Cooler climate Aussie makers started using syrah for their shiraz, and chaos ensued.
 There are some guidelines, but they can get fuzzy.
 And in the fuzziness often lie the best wines.

-Wrong!
-It seems that although there were wines made near the city of Shiraz in ancient times, they were white, and there’s no genetic relation to the shiraz grape).
+Syrah originates from France - and nothing to do with the Persian city of Shiraz (although there were wines made near the city of Shiraz in ancient times, they were white, and there’s no genetic relation to the shiraz grape).

-Back to syrah.
 As its home country, the styles of wine from this grape that come from the south France tend to be, naturally, from cool to moderate climates.
 This gives French syrah lower alcohol, somewhat lighter tannins and more flavours of pepper, blue fruits and herbaceousness than its warm climate counterparts.

 Due to its higher flavour intensity it was able to handle more oak flavour, and tended to go hand-in-hand with associated flavours of vanilla, coconut and dark chocolate.
 The Barossa Valley is synonymous for big, muscular examples but that approach is now being softened by some.

 With a little French influence, elegance is a prerequisite from cool climate regions like the Yarra Valley, and fundamentally that’s the key – it’s the climate that is differentiating the style produced.
 In a nutshell – syrah is all elegance with softer spicy fruit, lovely perfume and savoury feels whereas shiraz is often more lush and riper, radiating more fruit intensity.

 Winemaker of one of Australia’s most consistently beautiful Yarra Valley syrahs, Giant Steps’ Steve Flamsteed, says cool climate syrah differentiates from shiraz in warmer climates due to the cooler nights maintaining a beautiful perfume in the grapes.
-The key for him it to use whole bunches in the ferment - “the more the better,” he says.
+The key for him is to use whole bunches in the ferment - “the more the better,” he says.
 Flamsteed is a firm believer in keeping whole bunches and whole berries intact, which enables carbonic maceration (aka ‘cab mac’) to occur.
 Think of it as thousands of fermentations, one in every berry all inside one big fermentation.
 Cab mac aids in the release of the gorgeous perfume often seen in cool climate syrahs.

 Over the ditch, Australia’s Kiwi cousins have gone down the syrah path with enthusiasm, with top-notch cool climate versions coming from Hawke’s Bay in particular.
 Names aside, shiraz in coolish to moderate climates may just have the best of both worlds, nearing the fruit intensity of warm climates while borrowing a bit of the pepper and perfume of cooler climates thanks to those cool nights.

 As with gris versus grigio, where to draw the line between syrah and shiraz is the fuzzy part, but also has some of the most interesting wines.
 Embrace the fuzz and get some shiraz in your glass, whatever it says on the label.
-Need to get started?
-Try some of these kickass options.